 Tips you should follow during this stage:

-1. Make sure that your logo, colour scheme, and overall design are consistent and clean.
+1. Make sure that your logo, color scheme, and overall design are consistent and clean.

 2. Ensure that your website and booking engine have the same information, images, and rates that the user saw on your profile — not just for your hotel, but for each room type.